tanim72/pressed-press-unity-game/README.md

 # pressed-press-unity-game
 This is a unity game we made with custom sprites where the player jumps from platform to platform, and comes across two news articles (one fake and one real).
-They must jump on the platform with the real news, otherwise they'll fall through! <br />
+They must jump on the platform with the real news, otherwise they'll fall through!
+Created on December 2021. <br />
 <br />
 You can see our presentation slides [here](https://docs.google.com/presentation/d/13GIP8gMkv7nQ1ZyoczvxfxV5qpTOp5ohc9F8AIMkMkc/edit?usp=sharing).
 # collaborators